This article is about how to use focus stacking to capture those sharp images.

 A Load Layers panel will open.
 Use browse to locate your files.

 With your files added, make sure Attempt to Automatically Align Source Images is checked.
-This will align the images for you.
+This will auto-align the images for you.

 In the Layers Panel, you will see all the images as layers.

 We need to select all stacked images.
 Click on the first image.